dchandak99/TextGraphs-2020/README.md

 Supplementary files including data and trained models can be found here (Link to be added).

 ### How to Run:
+Instructions on how to run, and meaning of the functions have been given in this interative [notebook](RUN_model.ipynb).

 ## Acknowledgements
 A huge thanks to the organizers Peter Jansen and Dmitry Ustalov for curating this super interesting task.